Dagstuhl

 Dagstuhl is a computer science research center in Germany, located in and named after a district of the town of Wadern, Merzig-Wadern, Saarland.

 Location

 Following the model of the mathematical center at Oberwolfach, the center is installed in a very remote and relaxed location in the countryside.

 The Leibniz Center is located in a historic country house, Schloss Dagstuhl (Dagstuhl Castle), together with modern purpose-built buildings connected by an enclosed footbridge.

-The ruins of the 13th-century Dagstuhl Castle are nearby, a short walk up a hill from the Schloss.
+The ruins of the 13th-century fortress Dagstuhl Castle are nearby, a short walk up a hill from the Schloss.